 Offer a class.
 TweetDeck.
 4 Tips for Integrating Social Media Into the Classroom.
 A former local newspaper reporter, Tanveer is a student at the Medill School of Journalism learning all things digital and entrepreneurial.

 He also writes about political figures for WhoRunsGov.com and hopes to own the high score on multiple Ms. Pac-Man machines one day.
 While kids may rely social networks for personal use, there is a place for them in K-12 education, as well.
+In 2007, half of all students who used the Internet said they use it to talk specifically about schoolwork, according to a National School Boards Association survey.
+Still, most schools continue to discourage or outright ban the use of the technology in school.
+The fact is, social networks are here to stay, and with or without rules, kids are going to use them.
+1. Schools have been understandably cautious in allowing students access to social media sites.
+For many schools, it is easier to apply broad filters that restrict access to inappropriate sites and social networks alike, allowing for minimal supervision.
 Top 50 Education Technology Blogs.
 Education technology has many supporters in its movement to alter traditional teaching methods.

 This list of the top 50 education technology blogs includes writers, technicians and social media experts…but they all are teachers.
 The “movers” are teachers who facilitate learning among other teachers and in the classroom, the “shakers” teach new philosophies and innovations, and the folks “on the ground” offer news, tools and methods of using those tools in the classroom.
 This list is divided into those three categories, and each link within those categories is listed alphabetically.
 The links lead straight to the recently updated blogs, and the descriptions supply information about that blogger’s achievements, including careers and jobs.
 Movers Shakers Absence of Limitations: Through over two decades of IT experience, Mr. On the Ground.